-GitHub SMS notifications using Twilio · Cloudflare Workers docs
+GitHub SMS notifications using Twilio

 }

-Next, we’ll validate that the request is sent with the right secret key.
-GitHub attaches a hash signature for each payload using the secret key (see the docs for more details).
-We can use a helper function called
+Next, validate that the request is sent with the right secret key.
+GitHub attaches a hash signature for each payload using the secret key.
+Use a helper function called

 checkSignature on the request to ensure the hash is correct.
-Then, we can access data from the webhook by parsing the request as JSON.
+Then, you can access data from the webhook by parsing the request as JSON.

 index.js - githubWebhookHandler()